google/highway/g3doc/quick_reference.md

 *   `HWY_WANT_AVX3_DL`: opt-in for dynamic dispatch to `HWY_AVX3_DL`.
 This is unnecessary if the baseline already includes AVX3_DL.

+You can detect and influence the set of supported targets:

+*   `TargetName(t)` returns a string literal identifying the single target `t`, where `t` is typically `HWY_TARGET`.

+*   `SupportedTargets()` returns an int64_t bitfield of enabled targets that are supported on this CPU.
+The return value may change after calling `DisableTargets`, but will never be zero.

+*   `HWY_SUPPORTED_TARGETS` is equivalent to `SupportedTargets()` but more efficient if only a single target is enabled.

+*   `DisableTargets(b)` causes subsequent `SupportedTargets()` to not return target(s) whose bits are set in `b`.
+This is useful for disabling specific targets if they are unhelpful or undesirable, e.g. due to memory bandwidth limitations.
+The effect is not cumulative; each call overrides the effect of all previous calls.
+Calling with `b == 0` restores the original behavior.
+    Use `SetSupportedTargetsForTest` instead of this function for iteratively enabling specific targets for testing.

+*   `SetSupportedTargetsForTest(b)` causes subsequent `SupportedTargets` to
+    return `b`, minus those disabled via `DisableTargets`. `b` is typically derived from a subset of `SupportedTargets()`, e.g. each individual bit in order to test each supported target.
+Calling with `b == 0` restores the normal `SupportedTargets` behavior.

 ## Operations

 In the following, the argument or return type `V` denotes a vector with `N`